SkillsUnion/tamkeen-cloud/general-reference/naming-casing-and-commenting-conventions.md

 ### File Names

 There is no definitive file naming case convention for JS.
-Rocket Academy prefers <a href="https://en.wikipedia.org/wiki/Naming_convention_%28programming%29#Examples_of_multiple-word_identifier_formats" target="_blank">kebab-case</a> because it's easier to navigate between words than <a href="https://en.wikipedia.org/wiki/Naming_convention_%28programming%29#Examples_of_multiple-word_identifier_formats" target="_blank">snake_case</a>, where word processors do not consider underscores to be word separators.
+This bootcamp prefers <a href="https://en.wikipedia.org/wiki/Naming_convention_%28programming%29#Examples_of_multiple-word_identifier_formats" target="_blank">kebab-case</a> because it's easier to navigate between words than <a href="https://en.wikipedia.org/wiki/Naming_convention_%28programming%29#Examples_of_multiple-word_identifier_formats" target="_blank">snake_case</a>, where word processors do not consider underscores to be word separators.
 Some teams use CamelCase for React component file names; this is subjective so long as we are consistent.

 ### HTML Tags